stuartWagenius/echinaceaLab/README.md

 ## NEWS

+2017-05-26
+This R package now has a dataframe of the heads harvested from p1 and p2 in 2016.
+Function check.batch can now check batches from 2012 - 2016.
+Hmm, many improvements and additions in 2016 were not listed here as news.

 2015-04-15
 This R package now has a dataframe of the heads harvested from p1 and p2 in 2014.
 Function check.batch can now check batches from 2012, 2013 and 2014.